speudusa/Profile-Card-Component/README.md

 ### Day 1:
  * initialize Git repo
- * work building placement of items in the HTML
+ * played with HTML & CSS for alignments
+ * very confused about the background at this moment